 In a traditional digital document storage system, files are stored on-site on computers, external hard drives, and other machines.
 These may be shared and retrieved through the use of a Local Area Network (LAN), which could be connected to the Internet, but not always.
 Only devices directly in the network can utilize this data, and if the hardware becomes damaged for some reason, the information could be lost forever.

-In contrast, browser and cloud based systems store files on remote, third party servers, which are typically quite large, backed up in multiple locations and maintained by private companies.
+In contrast, browser and cloud based applications for example, virtual data room systems store files on remote, third party servers, which are typically quite large, backed up in multiple locations and maintained by private companies.
 To access this information, users must simply log in using a browser window or another cloud-compatible application.
 We are proud to make our SAFE software browser and cloud based so our clients can enjoy the numerous advantages of this modern design.

 Many people assume that browser and cloud based systems are less secure than conventional computing methods.
 However, especially today, this couldn’t be further from the truth.
 Of course, storing vital case information on remote servers could pose certain cyber-security risks, especially with hacking on the rise.
 However, precisely because these concerns are so prevalent, providers have worked to make their systems as protected as possible through encryption, backups, advanced login functions, and other safeguards.
 That’s why there are things like a pointing device which have been designed to help industries navigate their computing systems seamlessly, so an industrial pointing devices is a reliable solution to this requirement (You can look for ruggedised industrial pointing devices today).